asyncapi/website/pages/docs/guides/message-validation.md

 Before messages reach the consumer, runtime validation ensures that any errors are resolved and valid messages are sent to your application.

-The [AsyncAPI schema validator](https://github.com/WaleedAshraf/asyncapi-validator) is a message validator which validates messages produced/consumed in your application against your AsyncAPI document.
+An example implementation of message validation in runtime is [asyncapi-validator](https://github.com/WaleedAshraf/asyncapi-validator) library that enables you to validate messages produced/consumed in your application against schemas provided in your AsyncAPI document.
 Check out the Message validation in runtime() tutorial if you want to get your hands dirty with message validation.

 ```mermaid